aws-samples/step-functions-workflows-collection/uml-statemachine/README.md

 This repo demonstrates how to implement UML state machines using AWS Step Functions workflows.
 It features three Step Functions workflows demonstrating different UML state machine patterns:

 **BuySell** - A flat, one-level state machine showing completion transitions and how to manage event triggers in Step Functions.
-This is the feature workflow, which is discussed in detail in the AWS blog post <URL to be provided>.
+This is the feature workflow, which is discussed in detail in the AWS blog post -URL to be provided-.

 **ServiceRequest** - A hierarchical state machine featuring composite states, internal transitions, cancellation, transition to history.
 See [resources/ServiceRequest.md](resources/ServiceRequest.md)